Living in Hard Times

-James 1 reminds us to “Count it all joy” when you encounter various trials.
+James 1:2 reminds us to “Count it all joy” when you encounter various trials.
 That’s not possible as long as you focus on the trial itself.
 But if you shift your focus to God, then you can find joy even in the worst moments of life.

-There are no accidents with God.
-Only incidents that are appointed by him for our good and his glory.
+There are no accidents with God, only incidents that are appointed by him for our good and his glory.

 With that important understanding, we pass on to the third great truth regarding hard times.

 We need to remember that trials are not entirely negative.
 They may in fact be a sign that we are in the will of God.
-On one occasion when John Wesley had had no rotten eggs thrown at him for several days, wondered in his diary if he had failed to preach the gospel!
+Thomas Constable has a very helpful word at this point:

 When trouble comes, Christians often react by doubting that they are where God wants them to be; they often think that they have done something wrong and that God must be displeased with them.
 Even some mature Christians react this way, as evidenced by Paul’s words of reassurance to Timothy many years later.
 “Everyone who wants to live a godly life in Christ Jesus will be persecuted” (2 Tim.
 3:12).
 Yet storms often come to believers to make them able to stand firm, rather than to blow them away (cf. 2 Cor.
 4:15-16).
 (From the Bible Knowledge Commentary).